 Use letters A-Z and numbers 0-9.
 Dashes (-) or underscores (_) are safe separators.
 Avoid spaces and special characters such as #, &, /, or accented letters, and consider skipping easily confused letters like O and I.

-Shopify caps SKU strings at 16 characters and recommends 4-8 for readability.
-Etsy and Amazon do not set strict limits but best practice is to stay under 40 characters; most sellers keep SKUs in the 8-12 character range.
-Learn more about using SKUs on Etsy.
+Shopify caps SKU strings at 16 characters and recommends 4–8 for readability.
+Etsy and Amazon do not set strict character limits, but best practice is to stay under 40 characters.
+Most sellers keep SKUs in the 8–12 character range, which balances readability with enough detail to distinguish every variant.

-Absolutely.
-Any alphanumeric SKU can be encoded into a barcode such as Code-128 or a QR code using online generators or label-printing software; the underlying SKU text remains unchanged.
+Yes.
+Any alphanumeric SKU can be encoded into a barcode format such as Code-128 or a QR code using standard label-printing software or free online generators — the underlying SKU text remains unchanged.
+This means you can print shelf labels, product tags, or shipping stickers that scan directly into your inventory system.

 No. Retire the code instead.
 Reusing an SKU can corrupt historical sales data and trigger duplicate-SKU conflicts on marketplaces.